dotnet/docs/docs/core-concepts/core-sdk/cli/dotnet-run.md

 In case of a project with multiple specified frameworks, `dotnet run` will first select the .NET Core frameworks.
 If those do not exist, it will error out.
 To specify other frameworks, use the `--framework` argument.

 The `dotnet run` command must be used in the context of projects, not built assemblies.
-If you're trying to execute a DLL instead, you should use `dotnet` without any command like in the following example:
+If you're trying to execute a DLL instead, you should use [`dotnet`](dotnet.md) without any command like in the following example:

-`dotnet mylibrary.dll`
+`dotnet myapp.dll`

+For more information about the `dotnet` driver, see the [.NET Core Command Line Tools (CLI)](overview.md) topic.

 ## OPTIONS